What Is Required For A Bedroom in My Virginia Home?

 - Ceiling Height: The ceiling must be at least 7 foot tall (Less than that and we can only sell to Hobbits)

 - Egress: Each bedroom must have a window or door by which an individual can leave.
 The egress should be at least 5.7 square feet and no more than 44 inches from the ground.
-And because prison cells are frowned upon in a house, you can’t have grates or bars installed on the windows (my heart goes out to fathers of teenage daughters).
+And because prison cells are frowned upon in a house, you can’t have grates or bars installed on the windows (my heart goes out to teenagers who are trying to sneak in a friend, because they saw it in an 80s movie that one time).

 - Entrance: The door used as an entrance to a bedroom may not be through another bedroom.
 It must have a primary entrance from a larger room or hallway.
 (Sorry, no bedroom mazes as much fun as that may be)